lorig135/docsstyleguide/MinimalWritingStyle.md

 - Avoid repetition of the title in second- and third-level headings.
 For example:
 First-level heading:
 Upgrading to Version 7.0
-In this section, you'll learn how to upgrade to version 7.0 Second-level heading: To Upgrade to Version 7.0
+In this section, you'll learn how to upgrade to version 7.0.

+Second-level heading: To Upgrade to Version 7.0
+To upgrade to version 7.0, perform the following steps:

 In paragraphs: